code-423n4/2023-07-axelar-findings/data/kutugu-Q.md

 Add expiration time protection and msg.sender execution protection

-# [L-02] EIP-4758: Deactivate SELFDESTRUCT

-## Description

-The SELFDESTRUCT opcode may be removed through a hard fork in the future, which will result in applications will be broken

-## Recommendations

-There seems to be no need to selfdestruct the contract

-# [L-03] Gas obtained by SELFDESTRUCT will be stuck in the contract
+# [L-02] Gas obtained by SELFDESTRUCT will be stuck in the contract

 ## Description